 ‘Do for her?
 Why, all sorts of things—I think she’s the cause of her prosperity.
 To my knowledge, she never refuses to do anything—keeps Tom’s and Polly’s clothes in beautiful order, and the baby’s.’

-‘It runs in her family,’ replied the cobbler, stitching busily, ‘they are all so—one eye apiece; yet they make a very good use of it, and Polly’s servant has four cousins who are blind—stone-blind; no eyes at all; and they sometimes come and help her.
+‘It runs in her family,’ replied the cobbler, stitching busily, ‘they are all so—one eye apiece; yet they make a very, good use of it, and Polly’s servant has four cousins who are blind—stone-blind; no eyes at all; and they sometimes come and help her.
 I’ve seen them in the cottage myself, and that’s how Polly gets a good deal of her money.
-They work for her, and she takes what they make to market, and buys all those handsome things.’
+They work for her, and she takes what they make to market and buys all those lovely things.’

 ‘Only think,’ said Bella, almost ready to cry with vexation, ‘and I’ve not got a soul to do anything for me; how hard it is!’ and she took up her apron to wipe away her tears.

 The cobbler looked attentively at her.
 ‘Well, you are to be pitied, certainly,’ he said, ‘and if I were not in such a hurry’—

 ‘O, do go on, pray—were you going to say you could help me?
 I’ve heard that your people are fond of curds and whey and fresh gooseberry syllabub.
 Now, if you would help me, trust me that there should be the most beautiful curds and whey set every night for you on the hearth, and nobody should ever look when you went and came.’

 ‘Why, you see,’ said the cobbler, hesitating, ‘my people are extremely particular about—in short, about—cleanliness, mistress, and your house is not what one would call very clean.
 No offence, I hope?’